Euroflora: Euroflora 2018

+Euroflora 2018, took place for the first time in the parks of Nervi, which were reorganized and improved for the event.
+The installations of plants and flowers were less scenographic and clearly more natural since they were completely outdoors, taking advantage of the extension of the Parks.
+Moreover, the event was able to take advantage of the Museums of the Parks and the Rose Garden, which was further improved for the event.
+The event took place with a first week of sun and heat and only a few days of heavy rain, however the event was a great success with the public.

 The total number of tickets sold was 246.095.
-Five days in April sold out: Sunday 22nd, Wednesday 25th, Saturday 28th, Sunday 29th and Monday 30th.
+The first 5 days of the event held in April were sold out.

 The estimate of total attendance is 285,000 presences.
 The number, in addition to tickets sold, takes into account free admissions for children up to 8 years, disabled people and their carers, service passes and accredited journalists.

 Entrance fees in the Museums: 92,335 total attendance, of which 43,768 to Raccolte Frugone, 32,915 to the Gallery of Modern Art and 15.652 to the Wolfsoniana.
 The record day was 30 April with 7,581 entries.

 On 26 April 2018, the Minister of Defense of the Italian Republic, Roberta Pinotti visited the event.

-On 2 May 2018 The Senator Matteo Salvini, with the Mayor of Genoa, Marco Bucci and the President of the Liguria Region Giovanni Toti, visited the event.
+On 2 May 2018 The Senator Matteo Salvini, accompanied by the Member of the Chamber of Deputies Edoardo Rixi with the Mayor of Genoa, Marco Bucci and the President of the Liguria Region Giovanni Toti, visited the event.

 Exhibitors: 250 among floriculturists, florists, floral decorators and designers.
 Foreign presences from: France, Spain, Taiwan, China, United States together with a representation of the Consular Corps with 56 countries present.